Color theory

-Color theory, or more specifically traditional color theory, is a historical body of knowledge describing the behavior of colors, namely in color mixing, color contrast effects, color harmony, color schemes and color symbolism.
-Modern color theory is generally referred to as color science.
-While they both study color and its existence, modern or "traditional" color theory tends to be more subjective and have artistic applications, while color science tends to be more objective and have functional applications, such as in chemistry, astronomy or color reproduction.
+Color theory, or more specifically traditional color theory, is a historical body of knowledge describing the behavior of colors — namely in color mixing, color contrast effects, color harmony, color schemes and color symbolism.
+Color theory and color science both study color and its existence.
+Traditional color theory tends to be more subjective and have artistic applications, while color science tends to be more objective and have functional applications, such as in chemistry, astronomy or color reproduction.
 However, there is much intertwining between the two throughout history, and they tend to aid each other in their own evolutions.

 Though, color theory can be considered a science unto itself that uses the relationship between human color perception and the interactions of colors together to build their palettes, schemes, and color mixes.
-Importantly, color theory relies upon objective standards in-order to be consistent in color mixing and presentation - i.e. to achieve the ideal color and effect, your ratios of colors must be consistent and often exact.
-As for functional applications, color theory intandem with color science is what allows humans to achieve ideal camouflage, designed paints that disperse more heat, and is often used by theme parks like Disney to achieve their ideal aesthetic.
+Importantly, color theory relies upon objective standards in-order to be consistent in color mixing and presentation – i.e. to achieve the ideal color and effect, your ratios of colors must be consistent and often exact.
+As for functional applications, color theory, in tandem with color science, is what allows humans to achieve ideal camouflage, design paints that disperse more heat, and is often used by theme parks like Disney to achieve their ideal aesthetic.

 Color theory dates back at least as far as Aristotle's treatise On Colors and Bharata's Nāṭya Shāstra.
 A formalization of "color theory" began in the 18th century, initially within a partisan controversy over Isaac Newton's theory of color (Opticks, 1704), followed by what we considered to be "primary colors", continuing onward for centuries with multiple artists-turned-scientists, and vice versa, putting forth their own color wheels and color theories.

 By the end of the 19th century, a schism had formed between color theory and color science due to the schism in humanities and traditional sciences, alongside the rise of Munsell color theory.
+Jonathan C. Fish, among others, have talked about how contemporary color science and color art are mostly deviated from each other despite having enough reason to exist through united and collaborative efforts, being symptomatic more of "disoriented culture" rather than "intrinsic incompatibility".